dhoer/choco-selenium/ReadMe.md

 - `/debug` - Enables LogLevel.FINE.
 Default: `false`.
 - `/service` - Add as a Windows service instead of as a startup script.
-    Note that a Windows service can't drive a GUI, so it is only recommend for hub role and standalone/node roles using headless browsers.
+    Note that a Windows service can't drive a GUI, so it is only recommended for the hub role.
 Default: `false`.
 - `/autostart` - Set Windows services to start automatically on reboot or set startup scripts to start on logon.
 Default: `false`.